superlinked/VectorHub/docs/use_cases/social_media_retrieval.md

 posts = posts[:original_limit]
 ```

 This piece of code implements the 2-step reranking algorithm, which in step 1 widens the search space limit to include 7 times as many top N potential candidates.
 After the potential candidates have been identified, they are, in step 2, reranked and sorted based on their reranking scores.
-But instead of the returning all the ranked candidates, the algorithm returns only the top K candidates per the original post number (limit) set by the client.
+But instead of returning all the ranked candidates, the algorithm returns only the top K candidates, per the original post number (limit) set by the client.

 ### 5.5.
 Visualize retrieval with rerank